This post may contain affiliate links. See our affiliate disclosure for more.

 Finding out how much to charge your clients will always be a situational scenario.
 There is no one right answer for everyone, unfortunately.

-There are several rate calculators you can try out online, from sites like All Freelance Writing, CreativeLive, or Your Rate.
-These calculators will give you an hourly rate estimate based on what you’d like your annual income to be.
+For starters, try using our free Freelance Rate Calculator which will give you an hourly rate estimate based on what you’d like your annual income to be.

 I believe that you know within yourself whether you are happy with your rates.
 If you feel you’re worth more, then try charging what you think you’re worth and see what happens.